gmetais/grunt-yellowlabtools/README.md

 * cssColors: number of unique colors used in CSS

 #### Bad CSS
+* cssParsingErrors: number of syntax error found in the CSS
 * cssImports: number of `@import` rules
 * cssDuplicatedSelectors: number of CSS selectors defined more than once
 * cssDuplicatedProperties: number of CSS property definitions duplicated within a selector